awsdocs/aws-cur-user-guide/doc_source/reservation-columns.md

 ## R<a name="reservation-details-R"></a>

 ### reservation/RecurringFeeForUsage<a name="reservation-details-R-RecurringFeeForUsage"></a>
-+ **Description:** The recurring fee amortized for usage time, for Partial Upfront RIs and No Upfront RIs\.
-Because All Upfront RIs don't have recurring fee payments greater than `0`, the value for All Upfront RIs is `0`\.
++ **Description:** The recurring fee amortized for usage time, for partial upfront RIs and no upfront RIs\.
+Because all upfront RIs don't have recurring fee payments greater than `0`, the value for all upfront RIs is `0`\.
 + **Line items applicable:** DiscountedUsage
 + **Sample values:** `0.139`, `0.729`, `0.018`
 + **Services:**